Why do programmers do nothing even with neural networks

 Surreal Engine Emscripten Demo

-A month later, I can demonstrate my fork and build of the engine on WebAssembly:
+A month later I can show my fork and assembly of the engine on WebAssembly:

 https://demensdeum.com/demos/SurrealEngine/

-The controls, as in the original, are carried out on the keyboard arrows.
-Next, I plan to adapt for mobile control (touch), add correct lighting, and other graphical features of the Unreal Tournament 99 renderer.
+The controls are the same as in the original, using the keyboard arrows.
+Next, I plan to adapt it to mobile controls (touch), add correct lighting and other graphic features of the Unreal Tournament 99 render.

-The first thing I want to say is that any project can be ported from C++ to WebAssembly using Emscripten; the question is only how complete the functionality will be.
-Choose a project whose library ports are already available for Emscripten.
-In the case of Surreal Engine, it was very fortunate because the engine uses the SDL 2 and OpenAL libraries, both of which are ported to Emscripten.
-However, the graphical API used is Vulkan, which is currently not available for HTML5.
-Work is underway to implement WebGPU, but it is also in draft stage, and it is unknown how simple the further port from Vulkan to WebGPU will be after its full standardization.
-Therefore, I had to write my own basic OpenGL ES / WebGL renderer for Surreal Engine.
+The first thing I want to say is that any project can be ported from C++ to WebAssembly using Emscripten, the only question is how complete the functionality will be.
+Choose a project whose library ports are already available for Emscripten, in the case of Surreal Engine, you are very lucky, because the engine uses the SDL 2, OpenAL libraries – they are both ported to Emscripten.
+However, Vulkan is used as a graphics API, which is currently not available for HTML5, work is underway to implement WebGPU, but it is also in the draft stage, and it is also unknown how simple the further port from Vulkan to WebGPU will be, after its full standardization.
+Therefore, I had to write my own basic OpenGL-ES / WebGL renderer for Surreal Engine.

-The build system in Surreal Engine is CMake, which also simplifies porting since Emscripten provides its native builders – emcmake, emmake.
+The build system in Surreal Engine is CMake, which also simplifies porting, since Emscripten provides its own native builders – emcmake, emmake.

-The Surreal Engine port was based on the code of my latest game on WebGL/OpenGL ES and C++ called Death-Mask, which made the development much easier; all necessary build flags and code examples were with me.
+The Surreal Engine port was based on the code of my last game on WebGL/OpenGL ES and C++ called Death-Mask, because of this the development went much easier, all the necessary build flags were with me, code examples.

-One of the most important moments in CMakeLists.txt is the build flags for Emscripten.
-Below is an example from the project file:
+One of the most important points in CMakeLists.txt is the build flags for Emscripten, below is an example from the project file:

 -s MAX_WEBGL_VERSION=2 \